ADVANCED MEDICINAL CHEMISTRY - 2021/2

 Indicative content includes:

-X-ray crystallography (crystallisation, soaking, X-ray), structure based design.
+- An introduction to X-ray crystallography and structure based design.

-Advanced binding interactions: DG, binding role of functional groups and amino acids, the hydrophobic effect.
+- Advanced binding interactions: ΔG, binding role of functional groups and amino acids, the hydrophobic effect.

-Receptors: agonists, antagonists, partial agonists, GPCRs, kinase-linked receptors, ligand gated ion-channels, signal transduction, affinity, efficacy, potency.
-Examples.
+- Receptors: agonists, antagonists, partial agonists, GPCRs, kinase-linked receptors, ligand gated ion-channels, signal transduction, affinity, efficacy, potency.

 |Assessment type||Unit of assessment||Weighting|